cfowlie/ECSE420/Assignment 2/report.md

 Fig 2.
 LockTwo algorithm

-Once again, we can see tat victim is only read() once - on line 6.
+Once again, we can see that victim is only read() once - on line 6.
 Suppose again we have two threads A and B, with thread A already in the while loop and an overlap occurs in thread B on line 5.
 We then again have two cases:

 A-	Thread A reads the old value of victim: ThreadA and remains in the loop, allowing B to enter its critical section.
 B-	Thread A reads the new value of victim: ThreadB and enter its own critical section while B is in the while loop.